 REALTY INCOME DIVIDEND AND FFO PER SHARE

-Realty Income has stable and consistent Funds from Operations (FFO) growth as shown in Chart 2.
+Realty Income also has stable and consistent Funds from Operations (FFO) from which its dividends are paid.

 WHAT IS FFO?

 I mainly cover traditional dividend-paying corporations here at Dividends Diversify.
-I evaluate dividends against earnings per share and free cash flow.
+Therefore, I evaluate dividends against earnings per share and free cash flow.

 For REITs, FFO is a better measure of dividend payment capacity and income than traditional earnings per share.
 Investopedia explains FFO this way